Antony-Thornton/MS1---Gym-Website/README.md

 * Iphone 12Pro
 * Ipad Mini (unknown make)

-### 4.2.4 Spelling and Grammar
+### 4.2.4 Spelling

-I have included a specific section for spelling and grammar.
+I have included a specific section for spelling.
 My dyslexia makes this part particularly troublesome.
 In order to ensure that my spelling is correct I have taken each page and put it into word to spell check.
 I then manually correct the page in GitPod.

+### 4.2.5 User testing and feedback

+As part of the testing process i asked a friend and my partner to navigate the website and test the links and provide general feedback.
+* Issue flagged with home page pictures not showing.
+* Form only submitting Email and Date of birth

 # 5. Deployment
 The website will be deployed using GitHubs built in pages manager.